PSBP-Library/psbp001/README.md

 # Program Specification Based Programming

+This is lesson 001 of a "Program Specification Based Programming" course.

+All comments are welcome at luc.duponcheel[at]gmail.com.

 ## Introduction

 Programs are values of type `Z >--> Y` that are defined in terms of program concepts that are specified in